JamesEBall/erc-7777-challenge-demo/README.md

    - Verify genuine robots
    - Detect impostors even if they copy visible identifiers

-## Important Notes

-- Save the deployed contract addresses and private keys that are output during deployment
-- Never use the test private keys on mainnet
-- The demo uses test tokens - no real value is at risk
-- Gas prices may need adjustment based on network conditions

 ---

 # 🔧 Add-on: STM32 Hardware Simulation